jdecourval/laval-simulator/doc/challenges-en.md

 0
 ```

-Note: Simulator does not know whether its output is a signed or unsigned number and therefore always display them as unsigned.
+Note: The simulator does not know whether its output is a signed or unsigned number and therefore always displays them as unsigned.
-For example, 221 is `0b11011101` which is -35 when interpreted as a signed 8 bits number.
+For example, 221 is `0b11011101` which is -35 when interpreted as a signed 8-bit number.

 ### Bonus (5 pts)
 Output `max(a, b)` when `a = b`.

-# 4. Parallel base 2 logarithm (20 pts)
+# 4. Parallel base-2 logarithm (20 pts)

 ### Restrictions